matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 //   Olm should use the session that was most recently used, as described in the
 //   "Multiple Olm sessions" section)
 // - save_olm_session: save a new Olm session
-// - get_device_info: get information about a device.
-In particular, its
-//   curve25519 and ed25519 keys are needed
-// - save_inbound_megolm_session: save an inbound megolm session

 json to_device_event; // the received send-to-device event